Skip to content

 • Spinning — Claude is working

 Click any session to resume it.
 If it’s already open, you’ll jump to its tab.
-If it’s closed, Claude Yard opens a new tab and runs claude --resume automatically.
+If it’s closed, Claude Yard opens a new tab and resumes it automatically (using claude --resume for Claude sessions or codex resume for Codex sessions).

 Click the browser button in the tool rail to open a native Chromium panel.
 Navigate to localhost:3000 (or wherever your dev server runs) to see your app live alongside the terminal.